 Durham University is committed to adhering to the Disclosure & Barring Service (DBS) Code of Practice.

 Making a Disclosure Application to the DBS

 If you are required to undertake a DBS disclosure you will be informed by your line manager (existing staff) or in your formal letter of appointment (new staff).
-Please contact Stina Maynard 0191 3346417 email@example.com) who will be able to send you a Disclosure Application Form and guidance notes.
+There is an online application form to complete via UCheck.
+Please contact Stina Maynard 0191 3346417 email@example.com) who will be able to send you the link and guidance notes.

 Processing the Disclosure Application